Charitable organization

 Financial figures (e.g. tax refunds, revenue from fundraising, revenue from the sale of goods and services or revenue from investment, and funds held in reserve) are indicators to assess the financial sustainability of a charity, especially to charity evaluators.
 This information can impact on a charity's reputation with donors and societies, and thus the charity's financial gains.

-Charitable organizations often depend partly on donations from businesses.
+Charitable organizations often depend partially on donations from businesses.
 Such donations to charitable organizations represent a major form of corporate philanthropy.

 To meet the exempt organizational test requirements, a charity has to be exclusively organized and operated, and to receive and pass the exemption test, a charitable organization must follow the public interest and all exempt income should be for the public interest.
 For example, in many countries of the Commonwealth, charitable organizations must demonstrate that they provide a public benefit.

 History

 Early systems

 Until the mid-18th century, charity was mainly distributed through religious structures (such as the English Poor Relief Act 1601), almshouses, and bequests from the rich.
 Christianity, Judaism, and Islam incorporated significant charitable elements from their very beginnings, and dāna (alms-giving) has a long tradition in Hinduism, Jainism, Buddhism, and Sikhism.
 Charities provided education, health, housing, and even prisons.
 Almshouses were established throughout Europe in the Early Middle Ages to provide a place of residence for the poor, old, and distressed people; King Athelstan of England (reigned 924–939) founded the first recorded almshouse in York in the 10th century.